 Volume expansion is required when coexisting prerenal azotemia exists.
 It is unclear whether a chloride-sparing intravenous fluid strategy improves outcomes in critically ill patients.
 Larger randomized studies remain necessary to alter practice.

 Generally, patients with volume overload require sodium restriction.
 The amount of sodium restriction depends on the clinical setting.
-Volume overload may be managed with diuretics when effective.
+Volume overload may be managed with diuretics when responsive.

-Acute glomerulonephritis and vasculitis management may also require corticosteroids, cytotoxic agents, or other immune-modifying drugs depending on the specific diagnosis, often determined by renal biopsy and serology studies.
+Management of acute glomerulonephritis, vasculitis, and thrombotic microangiopathies may require corticosteroids, cytotoxic agents, or other immune-modifying drugs depending on the specific diagnosis, often determined by renal biopsy and serology studies.

 There is no specific therapy for acute tubular necrosis aside from maintaining volume status and controlling electrolyte and acid/base abnormalities.
 Nephrotoxins should be removed or minimized.
 Renal replacement therapy is generally required if there is severe acidosis, volume expansion refractory to diuretics, hyperkalemia, or uremia.